fikovnik/OOPSLA19-artifact/README.md

     ```

   - `corpora/1-example/conversion/src/main/scala/example/Cards.scala`:
-    an example for Figure 1 from the paper:
+    the example in Figure 1 in the paper:

     ``` scala
     // When run, it should throw java.lang.IndexOutOfBoundsException: 1